nsomar/Swiftline/Readme.md

 Swiftline can be divided to three main parts:

-- Colorize; Helps adding colors to strings written to the terminal
+- Colorize 🎨; Helps adding colors to strings written to the terminal
-- Ask, Choose and agree; Easily create prompt for asking the user more info
+- Ask , Choose  and agree ❓; Easily create prompt for asking the user more info
-- Runner; A quick way to run an external command and read its standard output and standard error.
+- Runner 🏃; A quick way to run an external command and read its standard output and standard error.

 ## Installation